Impressionism: a historical reconstruction

 How were the eight expositions named?

 The so called ‘impressionist’ expositions were not called that way, see.
 Only during the third exposition in 1877 above the entrance door there was displayed ‘exposition des impressionnistes‘ (R2,p58).
-The first exposition in 1874 was called ‘première exposition’ and on top of that was mentioned ‘Société anonyme de artiste peintres, sculpteurs, graveurs, etc.’.
-The ‘Société anonyme…‘ was founded 1873/12/27.
+The first exposition in 1874 was called ‘première exposition’ and on top of that was mentioned ‘Société anonyme d’artistes peintres, sculpteurs, graveurs, etc.‘.
+The ‘Société anonyme d’Artistes…‘ was founded 1873/12/27.
 (Note: they were not called ‘société des impressionists’.)
-The most expositions were simply called ‘exposition de peinture‘.
-The second (1876), the third (1877), the fourth (1879), the fifth (1880), the sixth (1881), the eighth (1886).
+In the catalogues the most expositions were simply called ‘exposition de peinture‘, namely the second (1876), the third (1877), the fourth (1879), the fifth (1880), the sixth (1881), the eighth (1886).